akash098p/Smaran/README.md

 **Remember.
 Act.
 Complete.**

 Smaran (स्मरण — *remembrance*) is a modern, lightweight, offline-first Android task reminder app.
-Create tasks, receive reliable reminders, snooze or reschedule unfinished work, and keep a complete history of your productivity.
+It helps you create tasks, receive reliable reminders, snooze or reschedule unfinished work, and keep a complete history of your productivity.

+---

 ## ✨ Features